 The FCP as conditioned, meets the requirements of Chapter 22A of the Montgomery County Forest Conservation Law.
-Staff recommends that the Planning Board approve the FCP and associated tree variance, with conditions.
+The Planning Board approves the FCP and associated tree variance, with conditions.

 f) provides safe, well-integrated parking, circulation patterns, building massing and, where required, open spaces and site amenities;